canvaspixels/courgette/README.md

 ## Setup your config file and copy the sample file structure

-1. Copy the sample file structure `cp -R node_modules/cucumber-protractor/ui-tests .`
+1. Copy the sample file structure.
+Type: `cp -R node_modules/cucumber-protractor/uiTests uiTests` into your terminal
-2. Copy the sample config `cp node_modules/cucumber-protractor/sample-conf.js conf.js`
+2. Copy the sample config.
+Put `cp node_modules/cucumber-protractor/sample-conf.js conf.js` into your terminal
-3. Add `uiTestResult` (or whatever you set in your conf.js) to your .gitignore file
+3. If you're using source control suc as git, add `uiTestResult` (or whatever you set in your conf.js) to your .gitignore file

 ## Step Definitions